lb3361/gigatron-lb/extension-crazy/progs/mscp/README.md

   library named [libcon_n](../libcon_n) which not only displaces the video buffer but enables double horizontal resolution to display up to 52 characters per line.

+* The third version `mscp_h.gt1` uses library [libcon_h](../libcon_h)
+  which doubles both the horizontal and vertical video resolution, yielding 320x240 pixels able to display 30 lines of 52 characters.

 Both `mscp.gt1` and `mscp_n.gt1` can work with the normal ROM v5a.
 This wastes time because we could run the vCPU instead of sending pixels to the screen.
+However `mscp_h.gt1` only runs with the patched ROM.

-For the first time, Marcel's chess program runs on a real Gigatron.
+I was happy to get Marcel's chess program running on a real Gigatron.
-There are caveats.
-You have to be patient because the Gigatron is not a fast machine.
-In addition, absent a Gigaton OS, the program cannot load its opening library.
-But it plays!
+However, to play against the Gigatron, one has to be willing to wait a couple minutes between each ply...